planningcenter/api-docs/source/index.md

 # JSON API

-This API is built to conform to the [JSON API](http://jsonapi.org/) standard.
+This API is built to conform to the [JSON API](http://jsonapi.org/) 1.0 specification.

 Some benefits: